After Russian oligarch’s $120 million yacht is seized, Putin allies search for safe waters

 “Thank you to the French customs officers who are enforcing the European Union’s sanctions against those close to the Russian government,” French Finance Minister Bruno Le Maire wrote on Twitter.

 Sechin’s Amore Vero is among the luxury yachts targeted by countries in the wake of the invasion.
 The fate of the Dilbar remains uncertain after German authorities denied a Forbes report that the vessel had been seized.
-The 512-foot super yacht worth hundreds of millions of dollars is owned by Russian oligarch Alisher Usmanov, who was also among the Russian elite placed under E.U. sanctions this week.
+The 512-foot superyacht worth hundreds of millions of dollars is owned by Russian oligarch Alisher Usmanov, who was also among the Russian elite placed under E.U. sanctions this week.

-Another $600 million super yacht, Solaris, a 461-foot-long vessel owned by oligarch Roman Abramovich, is one of several Russian yachts docked in Barcelona as the country continues to probe potential sanctions.
+Another superyacht, the Solaris, a 461-foot-long, $600,000 vessel owned by oligarch Roman Abramovich, is one of several Russian yachts docked in Barcelona as Spain continues to probe potential sanctions.

-In response to the sanctions and seizure threats from President Biden and leaders abroad, a handful of luxury yachts owned by Russian billionaires have reportedly reached the Maldives, an island nation in the Indian Ocean that does not have an extradition treaty with the United States.
+Amid the sanctions and seizure threats from President Biden and other leaders, a handful of luxury yachts owned by Russian billionaires have reportedly reached the Maldives, an island nation in the Indian Ocean that does not have an extradition treaty with the United States.
 Some of the oligarch-owned ships that have been moving toward the Maldives and Montenegro in recent days are estimated to be worth between $65 million and $150 million each.

 The movement of the luxury yachts comes as the White House and Treasury Department are expanding the number of Russian oligarchs subject to U.S. sanctions, aiming to punish the financial elite close to Putin.
 Biden said in his State of the Union address Tuesday night that the United States would join Europe in efforts to punish Russian oligarchs and “seize their yachts, their luxury apartments, their private jets.”